-The sitcom is alive and well, especially on CBS, which unveiled its latest comedy, Mad Love at the Sarah Chalke, Judy Greer, and Tyler Labine as four twenty-something singles falling in love in New York City.
+The sitcom is alive and well, especially on CBS, which unveiled its latest comedy, Mad Love at the Winter TCA.
+The show is an ensemble comedy starring Jason Biggs, Sarah Chalke, Judy Greer, and Tyler Labine as four twenty-something singles falling in love in New York City.
 The stars and series creator sat down to talk about their rom-com-flavored sitcom and how great the cast gets along.

 - Biggs fielded questions about why he wanted to do the show, and he replied that he has "been trying to do something with CBS for quite a while."
 He says it's been a great experience for him, especially since the cast has such great chemistry: "We've been having a blast."
 And to his credit, he didn't shy away from poking fun at his own career, joking, "I have sex with a sheet cake in the second episode."